tsani/jerrington.me/pages/bread.md

 Dates for the bread are the day the preparation started, not the day of the bake.

+## 13 February 2023

+Same recipe.
+I noticed it rose a bit less overnight than previously and that the dough was a bit sturdier.
+I wonder if my impatience in mixing in the scalded milk + water caused any of the yeast to die.
+That might explain why the bread rose less.
+On the other hand, I pour that mixture into (cold) beaten eggs while mixing, so it must cool down very fast.
+Yeast dies around 150°F, and I think it's unlikely that the mix is that hot.
+Anyway we'll see how it turns out when it bakes.

+## 12 February 2023

+Same recipe and again didn't manage to score it.
+The bread has been pretty consistent

+## 11 February 2023

+Followed sensibly the same recipe as before.
+Tried scoring it again to no avail.

 ## 9 February 2023

 I followed sensibly the same recipe as usual now.
 I bold the major differences.